Simple-Anglerfish/ZigData/README.md

 ## Status

-This project is in early development.
+This project is in early development and subject to change.

-## Licence

-Array Fish is